Sauravroy34/get_the_text/README.md

 ### Dataset used
-The dataset was made using trdg library => https://github.com/Belval/TextRecognitionDataGenerator whcih is a synthetic data genrator
+The dataset was made using trdg library => https://github.com/Belval/TextRecognitionDataGenerator which is a synthetic data genrator

 ### Results
 ![test](https://github.com/user-attachments/assets/b1098ea7-1109-4f7f-93d6-747d752225b8)